 Economics 2.
 Canadian Problems.
+(1947-1948).

-National and Political life; Economic developments; Population and its problems; the growth of Industry and Commerce; Agriculture in the economy of Canada; Cultural life; Imperial and External relations.
+National and Political life; Economic developments; Poplation and its problems; the growth of Industry and Commerce Agriculture in the economy of Canada; Cultural life; Imperiand External relations.

 TEXT: Canada, Brady, (Benn).

-Reference: The Canada Year Book; Sirois Report I.
+Reference: The Canada Year Book; Sirois Report L.

+Three hours a week, one semester.
 Regular compulsory assignments.

 Economics 3.
 Corporation Finance.
+(1948-1949).

-The Corporation and its Financial Structure; Common Stock; Stocks with preferences; Bonds; the promotion of a Business; Valuation of a Business; Financing manufacture; Promotion of a Public Utility; marketing of Securities; Working Capital; Adjustments for wasting assets and future losses; computation of Surplus; distributing Profits; the voting trust; Investment Companies; Business expansion; Industrial combinations; Corporation failures, reorganizations.
+The Corporation and its Financial Structure; Commen Stock; Stocks with preferences; Bonds; the promotion of a Business; Valuation of a Business; Financing manufacture Promotion of a Public Utility; marketing of Securities; Working Capital; Adjustments for wasting assets and future losses computation of Surplus; distributing Profits; the voting trust Investment Companies; Business expansion; Industrial combinations; Corporation failures, reorganizations.